cfalta/PSModuleConfig/README.md

 Disable-PSModuleConfigEncryption -Name MyModule
 ```

-You can also protect an new configuration right from the start using the `New-PSModuleConfig` command with the `-Encrypt` flag.
+You can also protect a new configuration right from the start using the `New-PSModuleConfig` command with the `-Encrypt` flag.

 ```
 New-PSModuleConfig -Name MyModule -Data @{"URI"="https://myapi.com"; "OtherParam"="SomedataHere"} -Encrypt